“When you purchase a piece of art from Artlife Gallery, I make sure you shake the hand of the artist.”

 Richard Berger is definitely a Renaissance man.
 Behind and above him you’ll see two pieces.
 On the left, a photorealistic floral painting.
 On the right, an abstract.
 Richard was kind enough to show me a video summary of the process behind his photorealism work.
 From prepping his canvases to laying out his grid, this painter’s dedication to his craft is exceptional.
 Check out more of his work and his full bio here.

-It’s impossible to miss Christian Castro’s work as it draws in passerbys regularly!
+It’s impossible to miss Cristian Castro’s work as it draws in passerbys regularly!
 This particular show’s centerpiece was a Volkswagon Bug turned crab!
-A self-taught industrial designer and contemporary artist, Christian began dismantling anything he could get his hands on at a young age.
+A self-taught industrial designer and contemporary artist, Cristian began dismantling anything he could get his hands on at a young age.
 Be it toys or machinery, he was always eager to transform them into his own creations.
 See his portfolio site here.

 I also spoke with Caron Carus, whose glasswork and mixed media pieces were a true reflection of her passion for spreading joy with her creativity.
 She is someone who proudly brings her art to others, installing her glasswork pieces throughout her community.
 The evolution of each of her mixed media pieces, and how they transform from one media to the next, each have their own unique backstory.